 Sophos Live Protection uses in-the-cloud technology to instantly decide whether a suspicious file is a threat and take action specified in the anti-virus and HIPS policy.

-Live Protection improves detection of new malware without the risk of unwanted detections.
+Live Protection improves detection of new malware without the risk of unwanted detection.
 This is achieved by doing an instant lookup against the very latest known malicious files.
 When new malware is identified, Sophos can send out updates within seconds.

-If the anti-virus scan on an endpoint computer has identified a file as suspicious, but cannot further identify it as either clean or malicious based on the threat identity (IDE) files stored on the computer, certain file characteristics such as checksum are sent to Sophos to assist with further analysis.
+If the Anti-Virus scan on an endpoint computer has identified a file as suspicious but cannot further identify it as either clean or malicious based on the threat identity (IDE) files stored on the computer, certain file characteristics such as checksum are sent to Sophos to assist with further analysis.
 The in-the-cloud checking performs an instant lookup of a suspicious file in the SophosLabs database.
 If the file is identified as clean or malicious, the decision is sent back to the computer and the status of the file is automatically updated.

 If a file is deemed potentially malicious but cannot be positively identified as malicious based on its characteristics alone, Live Protection allows Sophos to request a sample of the file.
 If this option is enabled and Sophos does not already hold a sample of the file, the file is submitted automatically.